DahliaBloomstone/js-frontend-/readme.md

 This repository is the companion to the backend repo.
 If you're not familiar with Ruby on Rails, I highly recommend that you go check out that README as well for technology installation instructions.

-The user will be greeted upon entering the site, they can add their deed, delete their deed, and have their deeds sorted alphabetically, which is really fun.
+The user will be greeted upon entering the site, they can add their deed, delete their deed, and have their deeds sorted alphabetically, which is really fantastic.